KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 SN03 provides the structural profiles.
 SN05 provides the costs.
 SN06 provides the recovery.
 But none of these documents addresses the question: **how does a given architecture come to express the way it does at a given moment in the life arc?**

-An autistic child and an autistic adult bear the same essential configuration — the same operator profile (C₁, C₃, C₇, C₁₃, C₁₄), the same ⧉₂ selective fidelity, the same relationship to the centropic-entropic field.
+An autistic child and an autistic adult bear the same essential configuration — the same operator profile (C₁, C₃, C₇, C₁₃, C₁₄), the same ⧉₂ selective fidelity, the same structural relation to the centropic-entropic field.
 Yet their expressions differ profoundly.
 The child has not yet developed the translation capacities to manage the ⧉₂ interface.
 The adult may have developed extensive compensatory strategies — or may have been depleted by decades of compounded costs.
 The elder may have achieved structural stabilization that renders the compensatory strategies unnecessary.

 SN10 formalizes the dynamics that produce these differences without abandoning the principle that the architecture itself is unchanged.